amaurijp/aRIX/README.md

 ## Corpus processing
-First paste the documents (PDF, XML or Web of Science CSV report) into folder:
-Use command "process_collection.py" to:
+First paste the documents (PDF, XML or a single Web of Science CSV report) into folder ".../Articles_to_add/".
+Then use command "process_collection.py" to:

 1 - Index each input document (PDF, XML or Web of Science CSV report) and convert it to plaintext format.

-2 - Separate (if possible) each document section (Introduction, Methodology and Results) and export to ".../Outputs/sections/".
-Does not work when a Web of Science CSV report is used as input, since it has only the article abstract.
+2 - Separate (if possible) each document section (Introduction, Methodology and Results) and export to ".../Outputs/sections/" (does not work when a Web of Science CSV report is used as input, since it has only the article abstract).

 3 - Split and index each sentence and export to ".../Outputs/sents_raw/".

 4 - Filter sentences (with REGEX scripts) and export to ".../Outputs/sents_filtered/".

 5 - Find unique tokens and export to ".../Outputs/ngrams/".

-6 - Generate document-token matrix (TFIDF) and export to ".../Outputs/tfidf/".
+6 - Generate the document-token matrix (TFIDF) and export to ".../Outputs/tfidf/".

 7 - Generate document-topic matrices via Latent Semantic Analysis (LSA) and Latent Dirichlet Allocation approaches and export to ".../Outputs/models/".

 8 - Generate word-vectors embeddings via Word2-vec approach and export to ".../Outputs/wv/".

-9 - Train the section filter (for Introduction, Methodology and Results sections) with convolutional neuron networks (CNNs).
+9 - Train the section filter (for Introduction, Methodology and Results sections) with convolutional neuron networks (CNNs) and export to ".../Outputs/models/".